oykuhazer/CosmicDiscoveries/README.md

 [Click here to watch the video of the app](https://youtu.be/e8NlalYOQ_o)

 The Cosmic Discoveries App is an iOS application built on the foundation of the **MVVM architecture**.
 It offers users a visually stunning experience that draws them into the depths of the universe.
-The app manages data exchange using powerful frameworks such as **Alamofire and Combine**.
+The app manages data exchange using powerful frameworks such as **Alamofire, URLSession and Combine**.
 Leveraging the capabilities of Modern Swift, the Cosmic Discoveries App effectively operates with JSON data.
 It utilizes the **Codable** and **Decodable** protocols to model and parse the data.

 ## Main Screen